addlive/addlive-ios-sdk-tutorials/README.md

 This tutorial shows how to use AVFoundation AVAudioPlayer class in the presence of the AddLive SDK.

+## Tutorial 6.1 - Toggling output source

+This tutorial will show you how to toggle the audio output source between the front and loudspeakers using AVAudioSession.
+Please keep in mind that this is an iPhone only tutorial.

 ## Tutorial 7 - Screen Sharing

 This tutorial provides a sample implementation of screen sharing functionality